 Let’s also take a look at some rare types of salmon

 The Japanese “Masunosuke,” refers to King salmon.
-This is the largest of salmon with an especially high fat content and it is definitely the king of salmon when it comes to taste as well.
+This is the largest of salmon with especially high-fat content and it is definitely the king of salmon when it comes to taste as well.
 There are only a few available for fishing along the coast of Hokkaido, etc. and they are extremely expensive.
 The peak season is from spring to early summer.
 The image on the right is masunosuke sushi.

 The Japanese “Tokishirazu” refers to Chum salmon.
-Tokishirazu are salmon caught from spring to the beginning of summer.
-They are the same chum salmon found in the fall, but since they aren’t caught during the spawning season, the fish don’t have eggs or milt, and instead have a high fat content.
+Tokishirazu is salmon caught from spring to the beginning of summer.
+They are the same chum salmon found in the fall, but since they aren’t caught during the spawning season, the fish don’t have eggs or milt, and instead have a high-fat content.
 The name “Tokishirazu” stems from the fact that these fish are caught out of season, in summer and the name means ”ignorant of time”.
 The image on the right is tokishirazu sushi.

 The Japanese “Keiji” refers to Chum salmon.
-Keiji are young salmon with immature ovaries or testes.
+Keiji is young salmon with immature ovaries or testes.
 Only 1-2 Keiji are found in a normal catch of 10,000 salmon.
-Normal salmon fat content is 2-15% but the Keiji have a very high body fat percentage at 20-30%.
-Keiji are found mixed in with the chum salmon, caught in the fixed shore nets for fishing things like Shiretoko and Abashiri, so the salmon swimming upstream in the Russian rivers are said to have “strayed off course”.
-Keiji is the fish weighing up to only about 4 kg.
+Normal salmon fat content is 2-15% but the Keiji has a very high body fat percentage at 20-30%.
+Keiji is found mixed in with the chum salmon, caught in the fixed shore nets for fishing things like Shiretoko and Abashiri, so the salmon swimming upstream in the Russian rivers are said to have “strayed off course”.
+Keiji is a fish weighing up to only about 4 kg.
 The price range is between 500 and 2.000 US dollars per fish.
 The image on the right is keiji sushi.